peterdsharpe/physicsnemo/physicsnemo/experimental/nn/mesh_attention/README.md

 - analytic singular and nearly singular boundary quadrature is not provided;
 - interior connectivity is preserved in the returned mesh but is not used by the pointwise decoder; and
-- finite-rank separability may be a bottleneck for sharp, highly local, or singular operators.
+- finite-rank separability cannot represent a general nonseparable or singular pair kernel; and
+- under the assumptions in Section 6.2, the scalar/vector linear decoder has an exact low-order angular ceiling.

 These limitations make the reference semantics precise: a global signed operator with exact quadrature moments, exact linear entity-count scaling, and